 Testing for Covid-19

-There is national guidance on coronavirus testing, including who is eligible for a test, how to get tested and the different types of test available on the GOV.UK website.
+There is national guidance on coronavirus testing, how to get tested and the different types of test available on the GOV.UK website.

-The mobile testing unit in Herefordshire is at Merton Meadow overflow car park in Hereford, with access from the link road.
+- Hereford - Merton Meadow overflow car park, with access from the link road

-If you are symptomatic, you can book online for a Covid-19 test.
+If you are symptomatic, you can book online for a Covid-19 test at a centre or request a home test kit.

 Test results are sent by text, usually within 48 hours of a swab being taken.